huss-osman/devops-learning/06-aws/fundamentals/01-aws-introduction.md

 ➡️ [View Assignments](../assignments)

+> [!IMPORTANT]
+> AWS services rarely operate in isolation.
+Throughout this learning path, you'll see how networking, security, compute, storage, containers, and automation services work together to build production-ready cloud environments.

 ---

 ## Key Takeaways

-- AWS provides on-demand cloud infrastructure and services
+* AWS provides on-demand cloud infrastructure and services
-- Cloud resources can be deployed and scaled globally
+* Cloud resources can be deployed and scaled globally
-- Security and IAM are fundamental AWS concepts
+* Security and IAM are fundamental AWS concepts
-- Networking is the foundation of cloud architecture
+* Networking is the foundation of cloud architecture
-- AWS services work together to build reliable production systems
+* AWS services work together to build reliable production systems
+* Cloud platforms reduce the need to manage physical infrastructure

 ---